Growing EV Demand Could Send this Stock Soaring

 Lithium demand for EVs and other tech devices is expected to increase 650% by 2027.

 Learn About the Largest Lithium Provinces in the World

 Lithium on US Government Critical Minerals List

-U.S. government officials met with executives from automakers and lithium miners in early May to begin developing a national EV supply chain strategy.
+U.S. government officials met with executives from automakers and lithium miners in May to begin developing a national EV supply chain strategy.